0BAB1/HOLY_CORE_COURSE/1_fpga_edition/fpga_edition.md

 So we improved our `IDLE LOGIC` to take into account the new type of transition towards the `LITE` states and implemented the `LITE` states by simply copy-pasting the old `AXI` states and adapting to `AXI_LITE` as both are pretty much the same except for bursts.

-We also adapted the address source we send an the `aw`and `ar` channels as now, the cache block is pretty much irrelevant.
+We also adapted the address source we send an the `aw` and `ar` channels as now, the cache block is pretty much irrelevant.

-This results in a data cache where cacheble and uncachable logic are well separated by handling the transaction via completely defferent states.
+This results in a data cache where cachable and uncachable logic are well separated by handling the transaction via completely defferent states.

 ### 12.2.b : Verification

 To verify this, the test follow the same logic as previous cache states.
 We provoke R/W transaction and follow along with assetions on the expected behavior and hopefully the tests passes.

-**BUT** before writting any test... we need ta _adapt_ our test bench to :
+**BUT** before writting any test... we need ta *adapt* our test bench to :

 1. Add the new axi_lite interface to our `axi_translator.sv` test harness for cocotb
 2. In cocotb, using the `cocotbext.axi` python package, we have to declare a new `AXI_LITE` RAM Slave